orchidsoftware/orchid.software/docs/en/docs/rows.md

 class AddressLayout extends Rows
 {
     /**
-     * Used to create the title of a group of form elements.
+     * The title of the group of form elements.
      *
      * @var string|null
      */
     protected $title;

     /**
-     * Prefix for a field name
+     * Prefix for a field name.
      *
      * @var string
      */